 question as it was outside of their area covered by their export permit,

-and was cited as an illegal recovery in the PNG Government Public Accounts Committee Report in 2006.
+and was cited as an illegal recovery in the PNG Government Public Accounts Committee (PAC) Report.

 Are you a relative or associated with any person mentioned?